hutt/spectre/README.md

 ```

 ### Create a press page

 Simply create a page using the editor, name it (e.g. "Presse") and fill it with additional information.
 Now, select the page template named `Presse` in the page options sidebar.
 From now on, the page displays the 5 latest press releases on its bottom.

 ### Create a new press release

 To add a press release, simply create a new post.
 Now tag your event post with the internal tag `#pressemitteilung`.
 This ensures the event isn't displayed in the main blog index and only on the press releases page (as well as the press releases archive page).

 # Privacy-friendly YouTube video embeds

 This Theme allows privacy-friendly and GDPR-compliant YouTube video embeds using [light-yt.js](https://www.labnol.org/internet/light-youtube-embeds/27941/) by [Amit Agarwal](https://github.com/labnol).

 ## How to embed a video

 1. Copy the YouTube video ID (if the video URL is `https://www.youtube.com/watch?v=dQw4w9WgXcQ`, the ID is `dQw4w9WgXcQ`)
 2. Inside the editor, insert an HTML block where you want to place the video
 3. Paste the following code into the HTML block and replace `VideoID` with the ID you copied: `<div class="youtube-player" data-id="VideoID"></div>` (=> `<div class="youtube-player" data-id="dQw4w9WgXcQ"></div>`)

+It is recommended to save the finished HTML block with the embedded video [as a snippet](https://ghost.org/help/snippets/) so that you do not have to look up the required code the next time.

 # Sitemap for Google News

 This theme can generate [sitemaps compatible with Google News](https://developers.google.com/search/docs/crawling-indexing/sitemaps/news-sitemap).
 Just set a route using the sitemap template like it's shown in the example routes file:

 ```yaml